-Sylvia had certain quirks like only flush the toilet if it is necessary.
-She was obsessed with our weight and would bring small trampolines to our house for Jason and me to jump on while we watched television.
-And as a hypochondriac she figured out that if she wore a sling out in public she would never have to shake anyone’s disease ridden hands.
+Sylvia had certain quirks like she only flushed the toilet if it is necessary.
+She was obsessed with our weight and would bring small trampolines to our house for Jason and I to jump on while we watched television.
+And as a hypochondriac, she wore a sling out in public so she would never have to shake anyone’s disease-ridden hands.
 But most importantly Sylvia was a follower of Ramtha.

 Sylvia would pay $1200 for weekend retreats just to speak with Ramtha.
-One retreat Ramtha declared to Sylvia that Southern California was going to crack into the ocean and that Sylvia should move up north and stockpile ten years of products that would help her survive when doom’s day arrived.
+One retreat Ramtha demanded that Sylvia move out of Southern California because a crack in the ocean would and that Sylvia should move up north and stockpile ten years of products that would help her survive when doom’s day arrived.

 The last time I spoke to Sylvia was when my father died 16 years ago.
-She went into a diabetic coma and was bed ridden for months.
+She went into a diabetic coma and was bedridden for months.
 I am assuming she is no longer alive.
 Yet…one never knows what will happen next.
 And as the story goes.
 Indeed.